 AlertingLPAR2RRD has build-in alerting feature.
-This is not implemented for VMware yet.
+This is not implemented for VMware yet, only IBM Power Systems.

-You can define alarms for any CPU pool or lpar in your environment.
+You can define alarms based on performance data for any CPU pool or LPAR in your environment.

 This feature does not intend to replace your standard alerting you have already in place.